-The following is a discussion of the financial condition and results of operations of Arcturus Therapeutics Holdings Inc. for the three month period ended March 31, 2024.
+The following is a discussion of the financial condition and results of operations of Arcturus Therapeutics Holdings Inc. for the three- and ninemonth periods ended September 30, 2024.
 Unless otherwise specified herein, references to the "Company," "Arcturus," "we," "our" and "us" mean Arcturus Therapeutics Holdings Inc. and its consolidated subsidiaries.
 You should read the following discussion and analysis together with the interim condensed consolidated financial statements and related notes included elsewhere herein.
-For additional information relating to our management's discussion and analysis of financial conditions and results of operations, please see our Annual Report on Form 10 K for the year ended December 31, 2023 (the "2023 Annual Report"), which was filed with the U.S. Securities and Exchange Commission (the "Commission") on March 14, 2024.
+For additional information relating to our management's discussion and analysis of financial conditions and results of operations, please see our Annual Report on Form 10-K for the year ended December 31, 2023 (the "2023 Annual Report"), which was filed with the U.S. Securities and Exchange Commission (the "Commission") on March 14, 2024.
 Unless otherwise defined herein, capitalized words and expressions used herein shall have the same meanings ascribed to them in the 2023 Annual Report.

 This report includes forward-looking statements which, although based on assumptions that we consider reasonable, are subject to risks and uncertainties which could cause actual events or conditions to differ materially from those currently anticipated and expressed or implied by such forward-looking statements.
+This report also includes certain statements based solely on information, reports and studies provided by or conducted by Seqirus, Inc. and Meiji Holdings Co., Ltd or their respective affiliates.